 This is it if you're looking for a product that will give you a full-bodied, well-crafted espresso each time.

 The machine comes with the bean-to-cup option that lets you select among 11 different beverages, from the Latte Macchiato to the Americano.

 - 5.0" touchscreen

 - Automated cleaning system for automatic cleaning

 - Six outlet design

 If you're in search of a coffee maker that basically does all the work, The Hanchen G10 is for you.

 Just one tap, and you'll have access to various drinks.

-An automatic system for cleaning will make your experience easy to use and also provides you with the most delicious drinks.
+An automatic system for cleaning will make your after-coffee experience a breeze and also provides you with the most delicious drinks.